lyteword/kjv/john/chapter-9.md

 <sup>34</sup> They answered and said unto him, Thou wast altogether born in sins, and dost thou teach us?
 And they cast him out.

-<sup>35</sup> Jesus heard that they had cast him out; and when he had found him, he said unto him, Dost thou believe on the Son of God ?
+<sup>35</sup> Jesus heard that they had cast him out; and when he had found him, he said unto him, Dost thou believe on the Son of God?

 <sup>36</sup> He answered and said, Who is he, Lord, that I might believe on him?

-<sup>37</sup> And Jesus said unto him, Thou hast both seen him , and it is he that talketh with thee .
+<sup>37</sup> And Jesus said unto him, Thou hast both seen him, and it is he that talketh with thee.

 <sup>38</sup> And he said, Lord, I believe.
 And he worshipped him.

-<sup>39</sup> ¶ And Jesus said, For judgment I am come into this world , that they which see not might see ; and that they which see might be made blind .
+<sup>39</sup> ¶ And Jesus said, For judgment I am come into this world, that they which see not might see; and that they which see might be made blind.

 <sup>40</sup> And *some* of the Pharisees which were with him heard these words, and said unto him, Are we blind also?

-<sup>41</sup> Jesus said unto them, If ye were blind , ye should have no sin : but now ye say , We see ; therefore your sin remaineth .
+<sup>41</sup> Jesus said unto them, If ye were blind, ye should have no sin: but now ye say, We see; therefore your sin remaineth.